 Schools And Education Groups

-Amersham Museum runs a rich and engaging programme of activities for school and youth groups.
-This includes taught sessions in the museum and in schools, a range of loan boxes which can be borrowed and feature objects from our handling collection and an annual art competition.
+Amersham Museum runs a rich and engaging award-winning programme of activities for school and youth groups.
+This includes taught sessions in the museum and in schools, a range of handling boxes which can be borrowed, and include object information sheets and suggested activities and a Young Curators group for 14-18 year olds.
+In 2020 we were delighted to be awarded a Sandford Award for heritage education.

 Youth groups, including Girlguiding and Scout units, are welcome to visit the museum, or to arrange bespoke sessions to complete badges including Local Knowledge for Cubs, or Explore Skills Builders for Brownies.
-Contact our Learning Officer to discuss your needs and book your session.
+Contact us to discuss your needs ( [email protected]) or Book your school or group visit here

 Roman Coins, Handling & Archaeology: Discover how to use archaeological sources to learn about the past by examining Roman artefacts from our collection, before taking part in a Roman coin workshop to learn about ancient currencies and make your own coin.

-Victorian Amersham: Using our handling collection, maps and photographic archives, find out about local jobs, including brewing and chairmaking and learn out about lace making, straw plaiting and other jobs for children.
+Victorian Amersham and the Coming of the Railway: Using our handling collection, maps and photographic archives, find out about local jobs, including brewing and chair making and learn out about lace making, straw plaiting and other jobs for children.
+Learn the story of how the railway came to Amersham and discover the impact it has on the town.

 WWII & Refugees: Learn about how WWII changed Amersham, and how the town welcomed refugees from London and Europe.
 Write a letter home from the perspective of a refugee living in Amersham during the war, describing what life was like in wartime Buckinghamshire.
 Compare the story of Amersham’s wartime refugees with current events, and explore how war affects the lives of people in the past and present.